 Staff & Contact Information

-Joanna Campbell is the assistant director of the Wilderness Institute.
+Joanna Campbell is the Director of Education Programs at the Wilderness Institute.
 She is an alumna of the Wilderness Institute's Wilderness and Civilization Program from 2000-2001 and graduated from the University of Montana with a B.S. and M.S. in Resource Conservation.
 She was a recipient of a Ford Foundation Community Forestry Research Fellowship for her graduate research in the Swan Valley, Montana.
 She also holds an M.F.A. in Creative Writing from Seattle Pacific University.
-An Orion Bread Loaf alumna, Joanna’s essays can be found in numerous anthologies as well as Orion Magazine, Farming Magazine, Art House America, and Relief Journal.
+An Orion Bread Loaf alumna, Joanna’s essays can be found in numerous anthologies as well as Orion Magazine, Arkansas Review, Farming Magazine, Art House America, and Relief Journal.
 Joanna returned to the post oaks and pines of Arkansas in 2007 to facilitate community-based projects in restoration ecology, small farm education, and sustainable agriculture, including statewide sustainability education festivals.
-She has delivered ecological education lectures at Claremont Graduate University, Beijing Normal University, and Hunan Agriculture University.
-In her spare time, Joanna prefers walking aimlessly, making photographs, and finding beauty in unexpected places.
+In her spare time, Joanna enjoys photography and walking aimlessly.

 Kari Gunderson is the Education Coordinator and Instructor for the Wilderness Management Distance Education Program, Wilderness Institute, College of Forestry and Conservation at the University of Montana (UM).
 She also teaches recreation and wilderness management courses at UM and at Salish-Kootenai College on the Flathead Indian Reservation.
 Kari received her B.A. in Elementary Education and Special Education and a M.S. in Environmental Studies from the University of Montana.
 She has a Ph.D. in Recreation, Park, & Wilderness Management from the University of Minnesota.
 Kari completed her post-doctorate at the Aldo Leopold Wilderness Research Institute where she conducted research on mapping place meanings for landscape level fuel reduction projects on the Bitterroot National Forest and the Flathead Indian Reservation.
 She serves as an Associate Editor for The International Journal of Wilderness.
 Kari makes her home in the Swan Valley of northwestern Montana, where she recently retired after 35 years working as a wilderness ranger in the Mission Mountains Wilderness.
 Her passion in life is to teach in, about and for Wilderness.